HaiSous Vietnamese Kitchen - Blueberry-Ginger Smash

 “Enjoy this fresh seasonal sipper with the sweet-tart taste of local blueberries that is both refreshing and easy to make.” - Danielle Dang

 This recipe contains alcohol

 This recipe gives back to No Kid Hungry, a national campaign run by Share Our Strength, a nonprofit working to solve problems of hunger and poverty in the United States and around the world.
 After 25 years of successfully investing in local nonprofits and helping find the best approaches to eradicating poverty and hunger, Share Our Strength launched No Kid Hungry in 2010.

 DIRECTOR DANIELLE DANG'S STORY

-Husband and wife team Chef Thai and Danielle Dang showcase the flavors and depth of Vietnam at their nationally-acclaimed Chicago restaurant, HaiSous Vietnamese Kitchen in Pilsen, the Heart of Chicago.
-Danielle is an award winning Mixologist that celebrates the nuances in wine and beverage to compliment Chef Thai's cuisine.
+Husband and wife team, Chef Thai and Danielle Dang showcase the flavors and depth of Vietnamese cuisine at their nationally-acclaimed restaurant, HaiSous Vietnamese Kitchen in Pilsen––fondly referred to as the Heart of Chicago.
+Danielle is an award-winning Mixologist that celebrates the nuances in wine and beverage artfully paired to compliment Chef Thai's cuisine.